Coiot/cbr-main/src/albums/s3/episode30.md

     - scene_number: 91
       scene_title: "Wahluu Pinball"
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode30-scene91.jpg
       narration: "<p>We’ve been waiting for it all episode, and it’s finally happened - Wahluu, the Wiradjuri capital, has fallen to the Timorese, with their last continental possession of Djirrildhuray soon to follow.
 Things aren’t looking too different in New Zealand, with Te Tokanganui already in the yellow.
 The Mohave settler has portalled across the ocean, still waiting for Gusmao to explore his pyro side, but no such luck yet.
-That he has avoided happiness problems from all this is impressive in itself: he had a relatively low 71 happiness at the start of this part, compared to Ataturk’s 326.</p>"
+That he has avoided happiness problems from all this is impressive in itself: he had a relatively low 71 happiness at the start of this episode, compared to Ataturk’s 326.</p>"
     - scene_number: 92
       scene_title: "The Penpenultimate One"
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode30-scene92.jpg